 Feminist groups and unions joined with groups like the NCW to promote a Working Women’s Charter.
 As well as pay equity, the charter’s rights included access to sex education, contraception and abortion.

+From the 1970s the number of women involved in unions grew.
+A long-term effect of women’s increasing workforce participation was an increase in the number of women in unions, and unions’ interest in women’s issues.
 From 1991 workers no longer had to join a union and union membership plummeted.
 By 2009, 18% of workers belonged to unions; around half were women.
 Teachers’ and nurses’ unions had a majority of women members – 94% of the Nurses’ Organisation were women in 2009.